jokodev901/qumud/README.md

 ## 🛠️ Project Stack

-This project is being built using Django, HTMX, minimal JavaScript, and Bootstrap 5.
+This project is being built using Django, HTMX, vanilla JavaScript, and Bootstrap 5.

-QuMUD is intentionally simplistic and seeks to do as much as possible with simple HTTP requests and, eventually, optional REST API.
+QuMUD is intentionally simplistic and seeks to do as much as possible with hypertext, HTTP requests and, eventually, optional REST API.

 - **Backend:** [Django 6.0](https://www.djangoproject.com/)
 - **API:** [Django REST Framework](https://www.django-rest-framework.org)